 Having a lot of practice under your belt is especially critical when you move into professional practice.
 Practicing Reiki is relatively easy compared to dealing with clients and the issues they bring to you for help.
 You want to have adequate preparation and experience.

 I also wrote a book, Building a Powerful Practice: Successful Strategies for Your Wellness Business.
 It offers you an essential how-to guide to help you set up your Reiki business.

 Why don’t I like the term Reiki Master?

 I tend not to use the term Reiki Master as much, since the system of Reiki is such a life-long practice toward mastery!
 (Can you imagine calling yourself a “Master” of something after taking a weekend class?)
-As a Reiki teacher, I call it Reiki III training instead of Reiki Master training.
+Many teachers title it Reiki III training instead of Reiki Master training.
 You’ll need to figure out the term you feel comfortable using.

 What’s the difference between online and in-person training?